eehlers/eehlers.github.io/miniscript.04.intro.md

 Consider a vault wallet which is maintained by a group of custodians, each holding one key from a multisig keychain.
 Once per month the custodians transfer the contents of the vault from one address to another in the same wallet, as proof of reserve.
 A recovery keychain serves as protection in case of problems, e.g. if a custodian loses a key.
 The recovery keychain can spend the contents of the vault only after a given relative block height is passed.

-This is not a complete solution for bitcoin custody.
+This is not a complete vault solution.
 It is only a summary of one part of a larger solution, and it has been simplified for purposes of testing, but it's sufficient to use as a working example of miniscript.
 Here is a handwritten locking script which implements the requirements of the vault:

     OP_IF,
         2, vault_pubkey1, vault_pubkey2, vault_pubkey3, 3, OP_CHECKMULTISIG,